 Address: Via Panisperna, 68

 Have you heard about the typical panini bread of Rome?
 It’s called “rosetta”.
 The soft yet crunchy (when fresh) round panini is perfect for cutting in half and filling with yummy ingredients.
 It’s the street-food-lovers´ all-time favorite… This shop creates gourmet small to regular-size rosettas, sweet and savory.
 For instance, you’ll find rosetta with capocollo, zucchini flowers stuffed with ricotta cheese, basil pesto and walnuts, or the rosetta with tiramisu.
 There are also vegetarian and vegan choices.
+Rosetta is one of the most popular Italian bread types.
 Have a peek at the menu on their page.

 Via Urbana, 54